AMP-SCZ/form_qc_trackers/README.md

       ├── scid_diagnosis_vars.json
       ├── forms_per_timepoint.json
       ├── data_dictionary/

-         ├── current_data_dictionary.csv/  # can store any data dictionaries in here, but include the string "current_data_dictionary"
+         ├── current_data_dictionary.csv  # can store any data dictionaries in here, but include the string "current_data_dictionary"
                                              for the one being used